Dragon1 Open Standard: Architecture Principles

 • The Hospital Works Closely Together With Organizations in the Health Care Chain (Dutch eHospital Principle)

 These example statements are not principles.
-In order to turn these statements into principles, one needs to go back to scientific literature where it is proven or made highly likely that certain working mechanisms (principles) do exist.
+To turn these statements into principles, one needs to go back to scientific literature where it is proven or made highly likely that certain working mechanisms (principles) do exist.
 Most of these provided statements above do not have scientific articles backing them up, or no scientific research has been undertaken to prove them.

 Architects create designs of enterprise-wide solutions.
 They start their design at a conceptual level.
 They create a total concept, which they then detail.